February 1

 Death of Mary Shelley, today in 1851.
 Or perhaps we should say that she did not die, merely that God found a way to reassemble her.

 Behind that witticism hangs not one but several tales.
-The first belongs to the winter of 1816, the winter in which the Indonesian volcano Tamboro erupted, and its impact was to reduce the world to so much snow and ice that an estimated million people died of it, with eschatological visions of a world returned to the jurassic depths of the ice age commonplace among writers; not least Mary Shelley, who ended "Frankenstein" in an act of wild pursuit of good versus evil across precisely that terrain.
+The first belongs to the winter of 1815/16, the winter after the Indonesian volcano Tambora erupted, and its impact was to reduce the world to so much snow and ice that an estimated million people died of it, with eschatological visions of a world returned to the jurassic depths of the ice age commonplace among writers; not least Mary Shelley, who ended "Frankenstein" in an act of wild pursuit of good versus evil across precisely that terrain.

 Mary and her husband Percy Bysshe had gone to visit Lord Byron in Geneva, where Byron's personal physician and close friend John Polidori was also staying - Pollydolly as Byron affectionately nicknamed him.
 With little else to do on a cold Geneva night except make love - the group was a source of scandal in all the international newspapers for their alleged sexual libertinage and even assertions of incest - they read aloud from a book of German ghost stories, after which Byron issued a challenge to all of them to write one of their own.
 Byron and Shelley failed to deliver; Mary came up with the idea of Frankenstein, but didn't actually begin writing it until some months later.
 Polidori alone fulfilled the challenge, writing a tale which he called "The Vampyre", and which he then worked up into a novel, and published three years later.
 Given that we know this tale as the original scripture of what is now called the "Gothic novel", why is Polidori's name largely unknown and his book more-or-less unread, while Bram Stoker, who wrote his "Dracula" decades later, is regarded as the patriarch of vampire fiction?